 The work of Eblen Charities began with a golf tournament in 1990 to raise money for Cystic Fibrosis.
-After the second year of the tournament, a member of the golf committee received a phone call from a father who had a young daughter who had Cystic Fibrosis.
+A member of the golf committee received a phone call from a father who had a young daughter who had Cystic Fibrosis.
 He and his wife needed to take her to Duke University Hospital the following day and had no money to do so.
-He had called most of the large organizations in our area, but since he and his wife both worked and had insurance, they were denied any help.
+He had called most of the large nonprofits in our region, but since he and his wife both worked and had insurance, they were denied any help.

-Even though the parents were employed they still did not have the funds to make the trip and pay for the gas, food, and lodging they would need.
-The Cystic Fibrosis Foundation was contacted and they explained that their funds were used for research.
-Upon explaining this to the father he said, “Research is important, but what do I do about tomorrow if I can’t take my daughter to the hospital?”
-Joe Eblen, through Biltmore Oil Company, had been sponsoring the tournament and when contacted, he paid for the family’s expenses out of his own pocket.
-Shortly thereafter, when meeting with the golf committee he questioned the wisdom of sending money away when there were families in need in our own community.
+This family did not have the funds to make the trip and pay for the gas, food, and lodging they would need for their daughter’s medical treatment.
+After learning that most medical charities funds were used for research, the father said, “Research is important, but what do I do about tomorrow if I can’t take my daughter to the hospital?”

 From that a yard sale was held, $400 was raised, and Eblen Charities was created.

 Since then, Eblen Charities has gone on to support our community in Western North Carolina with help for housing, utilities, clothing, school supplies, transportation and of course for medications, medical equipment and support for issues related to medical concerns.

 Now in our 30th year of operation, we serve just under 10,000 local residents a year with help for critical needs.